MichaelJamesHart/SAS-TTEST-in-R/README.md

 # SAS-TTEST-in-R
  Replicating the SAS t-test function in R.

+Project code is in the file "SAS t-test Function in R.R".

 The purpose of this project is to develop an R version of the SAS TTEST procedure.

 Specifically, I developed an R function named ttest that has the definition given below.